 The Company is also party to the Third Shareholder's Loan Agreement with Weichai, which was entered into on December 10, 2021.
 The Third Shareholder's Loan Agreement provides the Company with a \$50.0 million uncommitted facility that is subordinated to the Second Amended and Restated Credit Agreement and any borrowing requests made under the Third Shareholder's Loan Agreement are subject to Weichai's discretionary approval.
 Borrowings under the Third Shareholder's Loan Agreement bear interest at LIBOR plus 4.50% and can be used for general corporate purposes, except for certain legal expenditures which require additional approval from Weichai.
 The Third Shareholder's Loan Agreement expires on November 30, 2022, with any outstanding principal and accrued interest due upon maturity.
-As of March 31, 2022, the Company had \$40.0 million outstanding under the Third Shareholder's Loan Agreement.
+As of June 30, 2022, the Company had \$50.0 million outstanding under the Third Shareholder's Loan Agreement.

 On April 20, 2022, the Company entered into the Fourth Shareholder's Loan Agreement with Weichai.
 The Fourth Shareholder's Loan Agreement, which matures on March 31, 2023, provides the Company with access to up to \$30.0 million of credit at the discretion of Weichai to supplement the Company's working capital.
 The Fourth Shareholder's Loan Agreement is subordinated in all respects to the Second Amended and Restated Credit Agreement.
 Borrowings under the Amended First Shareholder's Loan Agreement, the Amended Second Shareholder's Loan Agreement and the Fourth Shareholder's Loan Agreement will incur interest at the applicable SOFR, plus 4.65% per annum.
 Further, if the applicable term SOFR is negative, the interest rate per annum shall be deemed as 4.65% per annum.
 If the interest rate for any loan is lower than Weichai's borrowing cost, the interest rate for such loan shall be equal to Weichai's borrowing cost plus 1%.
+As of June 30, 2022, the Company had \$4.8 million outstanding under the Fourth Shareholder's Loan Agreement.

-As of March 31, 2022, the Company's total outstanding debt obligations under the Second Amended and Restated Credit Agreement, the Amended Second Shareholder's Loan Agreement, the Third Shareholder's Loan Agreement and for finance leases and other debt were \$195.8 million in the aggregate, and its cash and cash equivalents were \$2.3 million.
-See Note 6.
-Debt, for additional information.
+As of June 30, 2022, the Company's total outstanding debt obligations under the Second Amended and Restated Credit Agreement, the Amended Second Shareholder's Loan Agreement, the Third Shareholder's Loan Agreement and for finance leases and other debt were \$210.6 million in the aggregate, and its cash and cash equivalents were \$3.4 million.
+The Company's total accrued interest for all shareholder loans was \$2.2 million and \$0.6 million as of June 30, 2022 and December 31, 2021, respectively.